flutter/website/custom-fonts.md

 If the package internally uses the font it defines, it should still specify the `package` argument when creating the text style as in the example above.

-A package can also provide font files without declaring a font.
+A package can also provide font files without declaring a font in its `pubspec.yaml`.
 These files should then be in the `lib/` folder of the package.
 The font files will not automatically be bundled in the app, instead the app can use these selectively when declaring a font.
 Suppose a package named `my_package` has: